-A "Cultural Resources Report" (archaeological predetermination) was performed for the site by Archaeological Services of Clark County LLC (ASCC), with summary report dated November 1, 2018.
+A "Cultural Resources Report" (archaeological predetermination) was performed for the site by Archaeological Services of Clark County LLC (ASCC), with summary report dated July 13, 2021.
 ASCC determined that the presence of items observed during the surface inspection and subsurface probing did not constitute archaeological artifacts.
 Archaeological Services LLC recommended no additional archaeological work, provided that an Inadvertent Discovery Plan (IDP) be developed and adhered to in the event that archaeological materials are encountered during project activities.

-A "Geotechnical Site Investigation" was performed by GeoDesign, Inc. with findings summarized in a report dated December 12, 2018.
+A "Geotechnical Site Investigation" was performed by Columbia West Engineering, Inc. with findings summarized in a report dated June 11, 2021.
 The report identified multiple soil types on the site with well-draining characteristics.

 Cascade Tree Works LLC evaluated several of the existing trees located on site.
-They identified two Birch trees, in heavy decline, to be removed and one Douglas fir tree, that has a thin canopy, to be inspected and re-evaluated in 1 year.
-A findings report was provided for the project dated March 28, 2019.
+They identified one Maple in poor condition to be removed.
+A findings report was provided for the project dated August 24, 2021.